-Individual Student Role Prosecution/ Plaintiff Defence/ Defendant Feedback for Students (optional) Barrister 1 Professional presentation/demeanour, Demonstrated respect for court and others Clear, concise, persuasive communication, Appropriate engagement with judge, witnesses and opposing barristers Understood their role to, and did, assist the judge Demonstrated understanding of court procedure Discharged their role ethically and within the spirit of the competition - Worked as part of a team, supported team members /10 /10
+Individual Student Role Prosecution / Plaintiff Defence/ Defendant Feedback for Students (optional) Professional presentation/demeanour, Demonstrated respect for the court and others Clear, concise, persuasive communication, Appropriate engagement with judge, witnesses and opposing barristers Understood their role, and did, assist the judge Demonstrated understanding of court procedure Discharged their role ethically and within the spirit of the competition Worked as part of a team, and supported team members /10 /10 Professional presentation/demeanour Demonstrated respect for the court and others Clear, concise, persuasive communication, Appropriate engagement with judge, witnesses and opposing barristers Understood their role, and did, assist the Judge Demonstrated understanding of court procedure Discharged their role ethically and within the spirit of the competition Worked as part of a team, and supported team members /10 /10 Witness 1 (P) Demonstrated knowledge of substantive statement content Accurately adapted and presented substantive content in character as the witness Clarity of expression and voice, good use of body language, sounded natural and unrehearsed Discharged the role within the spirit of the competition (i.e. didn't cause unnecessary delay or ignore directions from the Judge) /10 N/A

-Barrister 2 - Professional presentation/demeanour - Demonstrated respect for court and others Clear, concise, persuasive communication, Appropriate engagement with judge, witnesses and opposing barristers Understood their role to, and did, assist the judge Demonstrated understanding of court procedure - Discharged their role ethically and within the spirit of the competition - Worked as part of a team, supported team members /10 /10 Witness 1 (P) Demonstrated knowledge of substantive statement content - Accurately adapted and presented substantive content in character as the witnessClarity of expression and voice, good use of body language, sounded natural and un-rehearsed Discharged the role within the spirit of the competition (i.e. didn't cause unnecessary delay or ignore directions from judge) /10 N/A - Worked as part of a team, supported team members Witness 2 (P) - Demonstrated knowledge of substantive statement content Accurately adapted and presented substantive content in character as the witness - Clarity of expression and voice, good use of body language, sounded natural and un-rehearsed - Discharged the role within the spirit of the competition (i.e. didn't cause unnecessary delay or ignore directions from judge) - Worked as part of a team, supported team members /10 N/A - Worked as part of a team, supported team members Witness 3 (D) - Demonstrated knowledge of substantive statement content Demonstrated knowledge of substantive statement content Accurately adapted and presented substantive content in character as the witness - Clarity of expression and voice, good use of body language, sounded natural and un-rehearsed Discharged the role within the spirit of the competition (i.e. didn't cause unnecessary delay or ignore directions from judge) N/A /10 Worked as part of a team, supported team members 14/7 710 Witness 4 (D) - Demonstrated knowledge of substantive statement content Accurately adapted and presented substantive content in character as the witness Clarity of expression and voice, good use of body language, sounded natural and un-rehearsed - Discharged the role within the spirit of the competition (i.e. didn't cause unnecessary delay or ignore directions from judge) N/A /10 Worked as part of a team, supported team members Instructing Solicitor Demonstrated usefulness and support to barristers Demonstrated understanding and management of their team's case - Discharged their role ethically and within the spirit of the competition • - Worked as part of a team, supported team members /10 /10 Court Orderly (P) - Clear loud and effective communication when opening/closing the court, calling/swearing in witnesses Maintained accurate timing (including ringing the bell) and helpful timesheet recording for judge - Proactively assisting the judge to run the trial Discharged their role ethically and within the spirit of the competition Worked as part of a team, supported team members /10 N/A Judge's Associate (D) - Maintained accurate and helpful records for the judge (Notice of Appearance, List of Exhibits and List of Objections)Discharged their role ethically and within the spirit of the competition - Proactively assisted the judge to manage the trial - Worked as part of a team, supported team members N/A /10 Sub-Total Individual Points /60 /60 Total MTC Toam Points (Toam points plus individual points) /160 /160 Total MTC Team Points (Team points plus individual points) /160 /160 I
+Worked as part of a team, and supported team members Witness 2 (P) Demonstrated knowledge of substantive statement content Accurately adapted and presented substantive content in character as the witness Clarity of expression and voice, good use of body language, sounded natural and un-rehearsed Discharged the role within the spirit of the competition (i.e. didn't cause unnecessary delay or ignore directions from the Judge) Worked as part of a team, and supported team members /10 N/A Witness 3 (D) Demonstrated knowledge of substantive statement content Accurately adapted and presented substantive content in character as the witness Clarity of expression and voice, good use of body language, sounded natural and un-rehearsed Discharged the role within the spirit of the competition (i.e. didn't cause unnecessary delay or ignore directions from the Judge) Worked as part of a team, and supported team members N/A /10 Witness 4 (D) Demonstrated knowledge of substantive statement content Accurately adapted and presented substantive content in character as the witness Clarity of expression and voice, good use of body language, sounded natural and un-rehearsed Discharged the role within the spirit of the competition (i.e. didn't cause unnecessary delay or ignore directions from the Judge) Worked as part of a team, and supported team members N/A /10

+Instructing Solicitor Demonstrated usefulness and support to barristers Demonstrated understanding and management of their team's case Discharged their role ethically and within the spirit of the competition Worked as part of a team, and supported team members /10 /10 Court Orderly (P) Clear, loud and effective communication when opening/closing the court, calling/swearing in witnesses Maintained accurate timing (including ringing the bell) and helpful timesheet recording for the Judge Proactively assisting the Judge in running the trial Discharged their role ethically and within the spirit of the competition Worked as part of a team, and supported team members /10 N/A Judge's Associate (D) Maintained accurate and helpful records for the judge (Notice of Appearance, List of Exhibits and List of Objections) Discharged their role ethically and within the spirit of the competition Proactively assisted the judge in managing the trial Worked as part of a team, and supported team members N/A /10 Sub-Total Individual Points /60 /60 Total MTC Team Points (Team points plus individual points) /160 /160

-Mock Trial Competition 2024 Mock Trial Run Sheet
+Mock Trial Competition Run Sheet